eokristjans/vef2/h1/README.md

   * Updated, date with timezone, assigned by default.
 * Notebooks
   * Id, integer, assigned by default.
-  * UserId, integer, assigned by default.
+  * UserId, integer.
   * Created, date with timezone, assigned by default.
   * Updated, date with timezone, assigned by default.
   * Title, varchar, not null.
   * Unique (UserId, Title).
 * Sections
   * Id, integer, assigned by default.
-  * UserId, integer, assigned by default.
+  * UserId, integer.
-  * NotebookId, integer(, assigned by default??).
+  * NotebookId, integer.
   * Created, date with timezone, assigned by default.
   * Updated, date with timezone, assigned by default.
   * Title, varchar, not null.
   * Unique (NotebookId, Title).
 * Pages
   * Id, integer, assigned by default.
-  * UserId, integer(, assigned by default??).
+  * UserId, integer.
-  * SectionId, integer(, assigned by default??).
+  * SectionId, integer.
-  * NotebookId, integer(, assigned by default??).
+  * NotebookId, integer.
   * Created, date with timezone, assigned by default.
   * Updated, date with timezone, assigned by default.
   * Title, varchar, not null.